 Contributions (In your own words): I have been a resident of Ross Township for almost 13 years and believe it is the best place in Pittsburgh to live and raise my child.
 I have a young daughter with whom I visit the Northland Library frequently because I am very passionate about encouraging reading at a young age.
 What I have enjoyed most about my time on the Board so far has been the opportunity to witness just how hard the library staff work every day to make the library a fun and educational place for our community.
 Being on the NPL Board enables me to be a part of that effort.

-Michael A. Smith – Marshall Township Board Member
+Michael A. Smith (President) – Marshall Township Board Member

 Credentials: